You do not! Version 3 is a free upgrade for version 2 (and version 1) license-holders.

 This works for multiple seats of the same plugins, or single seats of different plugins.
 (Or a mixture thereof.)

-This isn’t usually necessary, but if it is, here’s how:
+This isn’t usually necessary, but if it is, here’s how you can clear your Audio Unit cache: